Robert Sin: Robert Sin and The Sinners

-Robert Sin & The Huckleberries
+Robert Sin and The Huckleberries

 In 2014, Sin moved to Athens, where he played some solo shows and joined a band named "She Tames Chaos" as a guitar player.

 In January 2015, he created a new band "The Huckleberries".
-The band consists of Stelios Habipis on guitar and Dimitris Bouroussas on drums, both known for playing in the underground Greek band Libido Blume, Thodoris "Theo" Karampalis on keys, Evi Hassapides Watson (the lead singer of No Man's Land, Echo Tattoo and She Tames Chaos) on bass and Sin on vocals and guitars.
+The band consisted of Stelios Habipis on guitar and Dimitris Bouroussas on drums, both known for playing in the underground Greek band Libido Blume, Thodoris "Theo" Karampalis on keys, Evi Hassapides Watson (the lead singer of No Man's Land, Echo Tattoo and She Tames Chaos) on bass and Sin on vocals and guitars.

 The band went into the studio in June 2015 and recorded some songs with the help of recording engineer Kostis Raisis.
 The album was mixed by Sin.
 These songs released in April 2016 on CD in collaboration with G.O.D.
 Records.
 The album is called "… And The Ghosts In Between"..

-Sin and the Huckleberries released their sophomore album in March 2019.
+Sin and the Huckleberries released their second album in March 2019.
 The album is called "Dot On The Map" and was to be the last "Huckleberries" album.

+Robert Sin and The Conspiracy Of The Equality

+Soon after the Huckleberries split up, Robert Sin started performing live and making plans for a new record with a new band "The Conspiracy Of The Equality".
+Among his constant collaborators Thodoris "Theo" Karampalis on keys and Evi Hassapides Watson on bass guitar the band joined Kostas Sidirokastritis on electric guitar and Nikolas Mamasis on drums.

+The COVID-19 pandemic postponed any plans for live performances and recordings for quite some time.